 Our primary focus is prevention and early detection, rather than on clinical services.
 We look at the whole population, rather than the individual, and seek to manage risks.
 In this way, public health complements and works with clinical services.

-In Western Australia, we are fortunate to enjoy a standard of living and a standard of health amongst the highest in the world.
+In Western Australia, we are fortunate to enjoy a high standard of living and health.
 We use a range of evidence-based, targeted programs to keep our communities healthy including:

 - safe food and water